KonstantinKhan/atlas-project/QWEN.md

 This file defines how to coordinate tasks and delegate work to specialized agents

+## Delegation Rules

+**Use `project-docs-maintainer` subagent for:**
+- Generate, maintain, and keep project documentation up-to-date
+- Documentation accuracy checks (comparing docs to code)
+- Documentation updates or rewrites
+- Generating new documentation files

+**Use `kotlin-dev` subagent for:**
+- Writing or modifying Kotlin code
+- Backend changes, DTOs, repositories, domain models

+**Use `general-purpose` subagent for:**
+- Open-ended research across multiple files
+- Tasks requiring extensive search before action
+- Complex multi-file investigations

+**Rule:** If task matches a subagent's specialty → delegate FIRST, do not start working yourself.

 ## Rules: Before ANY Task

 Before starting **any** task (including research questions):